 Delayed time cooking is ideal for foods which do not require a preheated oven, such as meats and casseroles.
 Do not use delayed time cooking for cakes, cookies, etc. - they will not rise properly.
 Before using timed cooking, make sure the clock is set to the correct time of day.
-(See "Setting the clock" on page 13.)
+(See the "Setting the clock" section.)